Cart 0 items: $0.00

 In the quiet of winter evenings (the stars on Kangaroo Island are definitely worth an evening venture), you may hear Cuckoos calling – hearing their distinctive “mo-poke... mo-poke” call is something special.

-Nothing is as refreshing as a beach walk during a winter storm to restore the soul – and of course to give you a good excuse to recover with an afternoon curled up with a wine by the fire.
+Nothing is as refreshing as a beach walk during a winter storm to restore the soul – and, of course, to give you a good excuse to recover with an afternoon curled up with a wine by the fire.

 For spectacular rolling surf, visit the south coast beaches like D’Estrees Bay, Vivonne Bay and Hanson Bay.
 Kangaroo Island's north coast offers more protected beach walks, washed clean by the rain.
 Our favourites include Western River Cove, Snellings Beach and Stokes Bay